smorad/um_cisc_7026/lecture_12_transformers.typ

 ))

 ==
-Mean course score score without final project is very high
+Mean course score score without final project is very high #pause
-- All students currently passing
+- All students currently passing #pause
-    - Students with F either caught cheating or dropped course
+    - Students with F either caught cheating or dropped course #pause
-    - Lowest grade: C
+    - Lowest grade: C #pause
-- I curve up to 85%
+- I curve up to 85% #pause
-    - Does not appear necessary this time
+    - Does not appear necessary this time #pause
     - I have no problem giving A to all students
 ==
-Do not have A, but want one?
+Do not have A, but want one? #pause
-- Do well on the final project, 30% of your score
+- Do well on the final project, 30% of your score #pause
-    - If you put in effort you will get a good score
+    - If you put in effort you will get a good score #pause
-        - Do not worry too much
-        - Try to enjoy the process and learn something interesting
+        - Try to enjoy the project and learn something interesting #pause
-- Try and finish before exam week
+- Try and finish before exam week #pause
     - Can focus on other course exams

 = Review